anish-adm/trust_fall/README.md

 ```

 # Note:
+#### Location Permission
+Location permission needs to be granted in app in order to detect mock location properly
 ## ❗Since emulators are usually rooted, you might want to bypass these checks during development.
 Unless you're keen on constant false alarms ⏰